betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/MarkaMove/MarkaError.md

-# ❌<move>FlagError</move>
+# ❌<move>MarkaError</move>

-- Don't walk into the bush that you just high flagged the spring back to vertical will dislodge the flag.
+- Don't walk into the bush that you just high Markaged the spring back to vertical will dislodge the Marka.

-- Only Tie Flag when you're flagging a boundary.
-All other times place or weave flag
+- Only Tie Marka when you're Markaging a boundary.
+All other times place or weave Marka

 ---